A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech: Experiments

 \subsection{Datasets}

 We used VoiceBank-DEMAND as the in-domain noisy speech dataset \cite{Valentini-Botinhao2016}.
-It is part of the training set in the original NyTT study \cite{Fujimura2021a}.
 The training set consists of 28 speakers (11,572 utterances) with four signal-to-noise ratios (SNR: 15, 10, 5, and 0 dB).
 The test set consists of two speakers (824 utterances) with four SNRs (17.5, 12.5, 7.5, and 2.5 dB).
 We also used the CHiME-3 backgrounds as the extraneous (OOD) noise set \cite{Barker2015}.
-It is also part of the training noise set in the original NyTT study.
+DEMAND and CHiME-3 backgrounds are part of the training noise set in the original NyTT study \cite{Fujimura2021a}, but DEMAND and CHiME-3 backgrounds were constructed from different authors, environments, recording devices, noise sources, etc. Hence, we think they are not in the same domain.
+There might be some similarities between them at the signal level, but we do not know.